MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-mdb-whats-new.md

 - **Customizable security baselines and configuration drift reports in Microsoft 365 Lighthouse**.
 For Microsoft Managed Service Providers (MSPs), Microsoft 365 Lighthouse includes security baselines to o deploy a standardized set of configurations to customers’ tenants.
 Microsoft 365 Lighthouse now lets MSPs customize baselines based on expertise and tailor them to customers’ unique needs.
 [Learn more about Microsoft 365 Lighthouse](../lighthouse/m365-lighthouse-overview.md).

 - **New training resources for Microsoft partners**.
 To provide step-by-step guidance for partners on how to build services based on critical CIS cybersecurity controls, a Security Managed services kit and 3-part digital training series are now available.
+See the "IT partner resources to help build security services" in the [Tech Community blog: New SMB security innovations from Microsoft Inspire 2023](https://aka.ms/SMBSecurityJulyBlog).

 ## March 2023